EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 #...
 ```

-To see the processes of a single service, just type its name at the end of the list
-of the command docker-compose top
+To see the processes of a single service just type its name at the end of the command docker-compose top

 ```bash
 docker-compose top servicio